anushaporeddy030697/student_internship_management/README.md

 --> I supported the team in gathering information regarding company login page functionality.

---> updated the wiki in github repository.
+--> Updated the wiki in github repository.

+--> Workshop presentation on the project to present newly learnt skills to develop project.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------